 God spoke to the fathers in the prophets in many portions and in many ways in the days of old but in these last days He has spoken to us in a son.

-This statement wouldn't make any sense if God had indeed been speaking to His people in a Son in ancient times and long before "these last days."
+This statement wouldn't have a point or make any sense if God had indeed been speaking to His people in a Son in these ancient times and long before the first century's "these last days" which the Hebrews writer is describing.
 But the plain meaning of Hebrews 1:1-2 is that something had changed with the death and resurrection of Jesus.
 In the days of old, God spoke to His people through the prophets but in these last days God speaks to His people in a son.
 The obvious implication here is that God did not speak to His people in a son in the days of old.
 We cannot claim the son was communicating with anyone in the Old Testament times without contradicting Hebrews 1:1-2.
 Hence, it should be quite clear to every reasonable person that Hebrews 1:1-2 rules out any possibility of the son speaking to Abraham at Genesis 18.

 7. The Grammar